-May 26, 2020, May 22, 2020 and April 9, 2020 will be utilized, in that order, as school days if there are 4th, 5th & 6th emergency school closing dates.
+May 26, 2023 may be utilized as a school day if there is an emergency school closing.
 The Board of Education reserves the right to revise this calendar if emergency school closings during the year require additional school days beyond those specified above.
+Adopted: February 8, 2022